greggersh/acts_as_solr/README.markdown

 your environment, you can configure them in solr.yml with the option `jvm_options`.
 There is a default set for the production environment to have some more memory available for the JVM than the defaults, but feel free to change them to your liking.

+* Note: this version supports Basic authentication.
+To use it, simple edit your congif/solr.yml file and include the username and password in the URL in the standard form: http://USERNAME:PASSWORD@HOST:PORT/PATH

 Basic Usage
 ======